 - The more recent four-way vaccines also contain L. grippotyphosa and L. pomona.

 The four-way vaccine is the recommended choice because L. canicola and L. icterohaemorrhagieae infections appear to be in decline, while L. grippotyphosa is on the rise.

 Two additional serovars now identified as causing infection, L. bratislava and L. automnalis, are not included in current vaccines.

 It would be extremely expensive to monitor the environment for the presence of specific serovars, so because the disease is scarce in humans, no such program currently exists.

 Finally, even if the vaccine is a match for the serovars, any protection it offers is very short lived.

 Because of this, many vets recommend revaccinating every six months for dogs at high risk, although Dr Schultz has said that in order to have antibody protection you’d have to vaccinate with the four-way vaccine four times a year.

 (Find out if you should be vaccinating your dog.
-Click here for our Vaccination Guide.)
+Click here for our free Dog Vaccination Guide.)